banago/PHPloy/readme.md

     ; This is a sample deploy.ini file.
     ; You can specify as many servers as you need
     ; and use whichever configuration way you like.
+    ;
+    ; NOTE: If you run phploy without specifying which server to deploy to, it will deploy to ALL servers by default

     [staging]
     user = example
     pass = password
     host = staging-example.com